deretou/ethereum-labs/bitcoin/investigate.md

 - Are the balances the same?
 - What additional information can you see in Etherscan?

 ### STEP 13: Infura Registation

 - Perform Infura registration.
-(It is a useful site that you will need later in your work, so save the credentials.)
+(It may be useful in your work, so save the credentials.)

 Once you register, you will get an email with all the needed tokens.
 Keep them as well.
 (I am using KeePass for such things.)